 12 things Alaska is famous for

 Yes, we have already mentioned Alaska is enormous.
 But how big is Alaska?
-Well, it can fit Texas, California, and Montana – the following three largest states.
+It can fit Texas, California, and Montana – the three largest states.
 Or in other terms, it represents about one-fifth the size of the Lower 48.
 If Alaska were a country, it would be the 17th largest in the world, just a bit larger than Iran.

 Alaska’s capital city, Juneau, is also considered the second-largest city in the USA by area, with a territory bigger than Rhode Island and Delaware.
 At the same time, Sitka (also in Alaska) is the largest.

-One other gigantic Alaskan feature is its coastline – with 6 640 miles, it’s bigger than all the other US states combined!
+Another gigantic Alaskan feature is its coastline – with 6 640 miles, it’s bigger than all the other US states combined!
 It also has 3 million lakes, 130 volcanoes, and 17 of the 20 highest mountains in the USA, including the highest point in North America (Mt Denali) – a truly American Natural Wonder.

-So, when people say everything is bigger in Texas, they are definitely forgetting about Alaska.
+So, when people say everything is bigger in Texas, they definitely forget about Alaska.
 Alaska is enormous.

 Alaska has always had a low population, but it has increased by about threefold since the 1960s, mostly due to heavy immigration.
-It reached a maximum of about 740 000 people in 2016, but it has started decreasing in recent years due to the economic crisis.
+It reached a maximum of about 740,000 people in 2016, but it has decreased recently due to the economic crisis.

 One of the main reasons Alaska has always had a small population is the extreme cold weather, snow, and harsh life.
 How cold is Alaska?
-In general, very cold, but in a state so vast, the temperature can vary dramatically by region and season.
+In general, it is very cold, but in a state so extensive, the temperature can vary dramatically by region and season.